QualitativeDataRepository/iqmrnavigator/participants/faqs.md

 ## Milton Residential Hall

   - **What can I expect to be available at Milton Hall when I arrive?**
-      - Each Suite will be equipped with bowls, plates, cups, and silverware (1 set per participant), a sponge, dish soap, dishtowel, and toilet paper in the bathrooms.
-Each participant will be able to pick up a linen set (sheets, pillow, blanket, towel, and facecloth) when you arrive either from the lobby or basement.
-Each Suite comes equipped with an oven, microwave, and fridge but no other kitchen appliances or cookware.
+      - Each Suite comes equipped with an oven, microwave, and fridge but no other kitchen appliances or cookware.
+See the [“Lodging” page](https://iqmrnavigator.org/participants/lodging) under “Participant Information” for details.
-      - Your room key and suite fob will be made available when you check in to Milton Hall - you will also receive your SUID at this time which is needed for getting into the building.
+  - **Can I receive packages at Milton Hall?**
-      - Participants staying at Milton Hall will have access to laundry, lounge area, and conference rooms in the basement.
-The onsite gym is closed for the duration of our conference but access to the Barnes Center Gym is available for all participants.
+      - No, packages cannot be delivered to Milton Hall.